n76/PeerVue/README.md

 ## Getting Started

+If you simply wish to use the channel, add the [private channel code Z6RVGKD](https://my.roku.com/add/Z6RVGKD) to your Roku account.

-Follow the steps below to install the app on your personal Roku device
+If you wish to help improve the channel, follow the developer steps below to install the app on your personal Roku device.

 ### Developer Mode